NewAlexandria/leadership_readme/remote-work.md

 * Set working hours

 * Have quick calls to resolve confusions.
-* Assume best intent.
+* Assume positive intent.
+* It's impossible to know everything

 * Dress for the day
 * Have fun.
-It's important to release, and spread the mood
+It's important to release, and spread the mood.
+* Say thanks.

 * Don’t mix chat apps, ideally
 * Effort on work/life seaparation